 I really liked this pizza book: American Pie: My Search for the Perfect Pizza

 This is not a traditional “American” pizza by the fact that there is no tomato sauce or any sauce for that fact.
 This pizza actually comes from Italy, as do many of the Trader Joe’s pizzas.
-This pizza is made up of crust, kale, sweet potato, squash and cheese.
+This pizza is made up of crust, kale, sweet potato, squash, and cheese.
 Pretty darn simple.
 The cheese is Parmesan.
-As with most of the pizzas at Trader Joe’s, you just warm up the oven to 400 degrees and stick the pizza on wire rack for about 12 minutes.
+As with most of the pizzas at Trader Joe’s, you just warm up the oven to 400 degrees and stick the pizza on a wire rack for about 12 minutes.
 It’s hard to tell when these pizzas are done since the crust is already cooked.
 You are mainly looking for the toppings to be cooked through and the cheese to be melted a bit.

 The pizza turned out great!
-We really loved the combination of kale, squash and sweet potatoes.
+We really loved the combination of kale, squash, and sweet potatoes.
 When we pulled the pizza out of the box, it looked a little light on the cheese.
-Most Trader Joe’s pizza are a little light on the cheese and could use an additional sprinkling of something.
+Most Trader Joe’s pizzas are a little light on the cheese and could use an additional sprinkling of something.
 For this pizza, we put a sprinkling of Quattro Formaggio on top.
 The crust was light and crunchy with lots of bubbly air pockets in the crust.
 We had this with a simple salad and that was enough for the two of us for dinner.

-We really enjoyed this Trader Joe’s Kale, Sweet Potato and Kale pizza.
+We really enjoyed this Trader Joe’s Kale, Sweet Potato, and Kale pizza.
 I liked the melange of flavors from the vegetables and the crust was really good too.
-My wife was especially gushing about it and said I should give ten bells, but I wasn’t happy with the lack of cheese and that is easy to remedy but if Trader Joe’s wants perfection, it should come out of the box with enough cheese.
+My wife was especially gushing about it and said I should give ten bells, but I wasn’t happy with the lack of cheese that is easy to remedy but if Trader Joe’s wants perfection, it should come out of the box with enough cheese.
 So, I am going to knock this down a couple of bells and give them 8 Bells!
 Enjoy!